BouazizAmina/javascript/README.md

-#my app
-this is my app
+This is my first code with javascript